Nic-33/HabitHeroes/README.md

 Users should be able to update their to-dos.
 Users should be able to delete their to-dos.

-Bonus: Drag and Drop
-Users should be able to drag and drop items within the same category.
 Bonus: Level Up
 Users should be able to gain experience by completing tasks.
 Users should be able to level up and see their level change.